val314159/corked/README.md

 1. Why does this exist?

  - I needed an authorization server, not a library.
+I also didn't want a ton of dependencies (KISS).
 So I took the simple example program and started adding features that I needed.

 ------------